 - Like with most free blogging platforms, you will be given only a subdomain (blank.blank.com).
 If you want your own, you’ll have to pay for it.

 Aside from all the third party products (themes) and domain names, Tumblr is free to use.
 Forever.
 You would never have to give away any bank or credit card information.
 Not even for a service like PayPal.

 There’s not much to say about Blogger.
 Except that it’s 100% free forever…and for everybody.
 It’s one of the only truly free blogging platforms out there today.

-Blogger has forged itself a massive user base, owing in no small part to the fact that it’s one of the longest serving platforms online, making its brand very identifiable.
-The blogging websites popularity led to its 2003 acquisition by tech giants Google.
+Blogger (Blogspot) has forged itself a massive user base, owing in no small part to the fact that it’s one of the longest-serving platforms online, making its brand very identifiable.
+The blogging websites popularity led to its 2003 acquisition by a tech giant Google.

 Since Google assumed ownership of Blogger, its features and services have steadily improved, leaving us with the versatile construct that we know today.